 “For me, Pride is the celebration of the power and impact of diversity: no single one of us knows truth, but together we can better approximate it and transform what each of us believes is possible in the process.
 As a half-black, half-white, gay, cisgender man, I hope my lived experiences and the resulting perspectives I have to share do nothing but add richness to the shared reality I experience with others.
-This theme of life-changing perspective-taking aligns perfectly with one of the things that makes Landed who we are: a belief that we should all Act with Humility by listening first, assuming we don’t know it all, and honoring different perspectives, today and every day.”
+This theme of life-changing perspective-taking aligns perfectly with one of the things that makes Landed who we are: a belief that we should all act with humility by listening first, assuming we don’t know it all, and honoring different perspectives, today and every day.”

-–Alex Lofton, Growth & Co-Founder
+–Alex Lofton, Co-Founder

 “Almost exactly five years ago, I participated in the wedding ceremony of two close friends.
 This was still three months before same-sex marriage was legally recognized in Colorado, but Mary and Amy were getting married all the same; committing, declaring, and celebrating their love in front of friends and family and the Rocky Mountains.